DirkBaeyens/logic-universe/emerging-science-nodes-5-7.md

 - 🌀 **25% Counter-Logic**:
   - Idea that deep sea currents carry "data pulses" — energy shifts from solar and tectonic input.
-  - Oceans as a medium of “cold signal return” to re-balance surface chaos (akin to your cold-fuel buffer).
+  - Oceans as a medium of “cold signal return” to re-balance surface chaos (cold-fuel buffer).
   - Possibility of electrical or resonance-based intelligence below thermocline layers.

 ---